 Body Mass Index, also known as BMI, is a ratio of your weight to height, and it is used as an indicator of body fat.
 BMI is an inexpensive alternative to direct measurements of body fat, such as underwater weighing or bioelectrical impedance, but it is only one of many factors that is used in evaluating your health status.

 Calculating Your BMI

-The Centers for Disease Control and Prevention uses BMI to define terms like overweight and obese:
+The Centers for Disease Control and Prevention use BMI to define terms including overweight and obese: